AkshayPanchivala/fast-ai-text-summary/README.md

 # 🧠 Fast AI Text Summary

 **Fast AI Text Summary** is a lightweight and blazing-fast Node.js package for efficient text summarization.
-It leverages basic Natural Language Processing (NLP) and frequency-based extractive techniques to distill large blocks of text into concise, meaningful sentences.
+It leverages basic Natural Language Processing (NLP) and **frequency-based extractive techniques** to distill large blocks of text into concise, meaningful sentences.
 This AI-powered text summarizer is ideal for applications like chatbots, content previews, and AI assistants, offering a fast and simple way to generate text summaries.
-It identifies important sentences based on word frequency.
-Please note that as an extractive summarizer, it does not account for semantic meaning or sentence position, and may not always capture the most contextually relevant information.
-Easy to use and customizable.
+It identifies important sentences based on word frequency. **Please note that as an extractive summarizer, it directly extracts sentences from the original text and does not generate new content.
+It primarily focuses on word frequency and does not account for semantic meaning or sentence position, meaning it may not always capture the most contextually relevant information for all use cases.** Easy to use and customizable.

 ---